Working for Peace Through the Arts

 Making Music Together for Peace – composed by Padma Newsome and commissioned by Mallacoota Strum Inc. Commissioned as part of the East Gippsland Community Peace Project – a weekend community music festival in Mallacoota, 26-28th September 2008 included choral, improvisation, instrumental and song-writing workshops.

 Street Theatre – by ActNow Theatre for Social Change.
 This emerging young people’s political theatre company, based in Adelaide aims to empower young people to use theatre as a tool for social change.
-Peace Trust funding supported the development of two street theatre performances.
+Peace Trust funding supported the development of three street theatre performances.

 On the Banks of the Tigris – Marsha Emerman, Fruitful Films – an inspiring documentary film that promotes peace and cultural understanding.
 The film celebrates the Jewish contribution to Iraqi music and the cultural bonds that link all Iraqis.
 When Majid Shokor escaped from Iraq he discovered a hidden history – that many of the songs he and other Iraqis sing today were written by Jews.
 Determined to know the truth about this beautiful music and the Jewish people who had to flee Iraq in the 1950s, he embarks on a journey to find the composers, performers and stories behind the music he loves.
 Marsha Emerman is a documentary filmmaker and lecturer with over 20 years experience making films on peace, human rights and social justice themes.